 - Top rating on the state School Report Card — one of only six K-12 school districts in Wisconsin achieving at the highest level

-- Newsweek Magazine “America’s Best High Schools” for six consecutive years
+- Newsweek Magazine “America’s Best High Schools”

 - Washington Post “America’s Most Challenging High Schools”